We are thrilled to announce that our own Artivist Sage Wayne Gilbert is being awarded the Governor’s Creative Leadership Award!

 Wayne won in the Arts and Community Action category for individuals that have demonstrated selfless service, inspired others to take action and/or catalyze change in their community using the arts.

-The winners will be honored at an awards luncheon on May 11, at the DoubleTree by Hilton Hotel in Greeley in conjunction with the 7th Annual Creative Industries Summit.
-Before attending the awards ceremony, Wayne and Sarah will present “From Disorder to Dancer” at the Summit.
+The winners were honored at an awards luncheon on May 11, at the DoubleTree by Hilton Hotel in Greeley in conjunction with the 7th Annual Creative Industries Summit.
+Before attending the awards ceremony, Wayne and Sarah presented “From Disorder to Dancer” at the Summit.